akiiris/LSGPT/README.md

 2. Ctrl + Alt + Shift + Home --> Generate response
 3. Wait
 4. Ctrl + V --> Paste response

+## Todo

+ - Package everything into a binary to simplify process and remove need for dependencies